By

 Commission-Based (No Monthly Fee)

-Platforms like FareHarbor and Peek Pro charge no monthly subscription but take a percentage of every booking (typically 3–6%).
+Platforms like FareHarbor and Peek Pro charge no monthly subscription but take a percentage of every booking (typically 3-6%).
 This sounds attractive at first, but costs grow linearly with your revenue.
-An operator doing €50,000/month in bookings pays €1,500–€3,000/month in software fees alone.
+An operator doing €50,000/month in bookings pays €1,500-€3,000/month in software fees alone.
+For a detailed comparison, see our FareHarbor vs CaptainBook breakdown.

 Subscription + Commission